 Learn More About the Laws and the Pennsylvania Workers’ Compensation Act

-At Larry Pitt & Associates, our experienced Philadelphia workers’ compensation lawyers have helped thousands of people just like you who were injured while on the job.
+At Larry Pitt & Associates, P.C., our experienced attorneys have helped thousands of people just like you who were injured while on the job.
 We know what it takes to build a successful claim for benefits, and we can help you obtain the compensation you need in order to heal.
-We can help you protect your family and your future after you have suffered an injury in the workplace, including injuries resulting from third party negligence.
+We can help you protect your family and your future after you have suffered an injury in the workplace, including injuries resulting from third-party negligence.

 The Pennsylvania Workers’ Compensation Act